mockoon/mockoon.com/content/blog/mock-api-cloud-deployments-release.md

 ---
-title: Cloud depoyments are available in Mockoon Pro
+title: Cloud depoyments are available in Mockoon Cloud
-excerpt: The cloud deployments feature is now available for Mockoon Pro subscribers.
+excerpt: The cloud deployments feature is now available for Mockoon Cloud subscribers.
 Deploy your mock APIs in the cloud and share them with your team.
 date: '2024-07-10'
 image: cloud-deployments-release.png
 imageAlt: mockoon logo and cloud icon